tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 and remembering words takes many repetitions.
 You have to somehow force the words into your brain and there are no mental anchors to help you.
+However,
-However, if you do this enough eventually you arrive at the point when kanji stop being foreign anymore.
+if you do this enough,
+eventually you arrive at the point when kanji stop being foreign anymore.
 Once you reach this point, your brain starts to recognize each kanji as a whole without paying attention to its component parts.
 You start distinguishing them easily from each other,